netlore/OpenAKC/download/index.md

 ### Support or Contact

-	Note that at this time, the documentation links to an incomplete document, feel free to assist on GitHub.
+##### Note: At this time, the documentation links to an incomplete document, feel free to assist on GitHub.

 Check out our [documentation](https://github.com/netlore/OpenAKC/raw/master/docs/OpenAKC_Admin_Guide.pdf) or [contact](mailto:james@fsck.co.uk?subject=[OpenAKC]%20Contact%20Form%20Query)) and we’ll help you sort it out.